AdobeDocs/create-embed-sdk/src/pages/index.md

 ## Getting started

-Unlock Adobe Express editing capabilities for your users by embedding the SDK on your platform.
+Unlock Adobe Express editing capabilities for your users by embedding the SDK in your website.
 Read our developer quickstart guide or try the demo to get started.

 - [Get started](https://developer.adobe.com/embed-sdk/docs/guides/)